google/vizier/README.md

 pip install google-vizier
 ```

 which will download the code and launch the provided `install.sh`.
 This script installs the necessary dependencies from `requirements.txt`, and builds the relevant protobuf libraries needed for the service.
-Check if all unit tests work by running `run_tests.sh`.
-OSS Vizier requires Python 3.10+.
+OSS Vizier requires Python 3.10+, while client-only packages require Python 3.7+.

 For **full installation** (in particular to support **all algorithms and benchmarks**), you will need to install all dependencies via `install_extras.sh`.
 This will install the following: